 Embark on a musical trek from bustling Mediterranean ports and resplendent Balkan capitals to communities shattered in the second world war and all but forgotten.
 Follow stories of orphan poets, vagabond queens and sailors lost to the sea, all set to spellbinding arrangements worthy of symphonic film scores.
 Wrap these tales up with lush choral harmonies and soulful vocals evoking Flamenco’s gutsiness set to heart-pounding percussion and intricate soundscapes.

 Journey through the Balkans to the Mid-East beginning in Sarajevo and winding through war-torn Salonica.
-Three Sides to Every Story is a sonic adventure masterfully brought to life by the Guy Mendilow Ensemble, the world class quintet from Israel, Palestine, Argentina, and the USA and the Philadelphia Girls’ Choir, quickly establishing itself as one of the foremost American girls’ choirs for the purity and warmth of its sound.
+Three Sides to Every Story is a sonic adventure masterfully brought to life by the Guy Mendilow Ensemble, the world class quintet from the Middle East, South and North America and the Philadelphia Girls’ Choir, quickly establishing itself as one of the foremost American girls’ choirs for the purity and warmth of its sound.
 In a richly textured experience of haunting beauty, audiences are challenged with ironies and contradictions.
 What does it mean to encounter kindness and defiant hope — in Terrezin?
 To play children's games between the air raids in the occupied Czech Republic?
 To travel through postcard-perfect landscapes while ghosts of nightmare pasts can still just barely be seen?
 In a semi-theatrical performance ranging from epic to irreverent, stories and songs in Ladino and English weave seamlessly to stir vignettes of struggle, courage in dark hours, and, ultimately, riotous celebration, reminding us that, indeed, there are at least three sides to every story.

 To commemorate the seventieth anniversary of the end of World War II, this show includes new arrangements of pieces written both during and about wartime experiences, including seldom heard Ladino songs giving voice to experiences historically left out of World War II conversations as well as new arrangements of children’s poetry from Terrezin camp.